microsoft/vscode-gradle/README.md

 ## Project discovery

 Gradle projects are identified by the existance of Graddle Wrapper executables at the root of every Gradle project.

 A Gradle project can exist at the root of your project or nested within a sub-directory.
-By default nested Gradle projects are not discovered, but you can enable this with the setting `"gradle.nestedProjects": true`.
+Nested project discovery is not enabled by default, set `"gradle.nestedProjects": true` to enable it.

 ## Features